praneethkvs/jekyll-now/about.md

 permalink: /about/
 ---

-Hi My name is Praneeth Kandula and this is my personal blog.
+Hi My name is Praneeth Kandula and this is my personal blog. <br>
-I am currently pursuing my Business Analytics Degree at the University of South Florida and also a Graduate Teaching Assistant.
+I am currently pursuing my Business Analytics Degree at the University of South Florida, Tampa.

 ### Contact me